Early Years Education

 Our team receive in-depth training on the implementation of the Early Years Foundation Stage, both through attending external courses and during in-house coaching and supervision sessions.
 Using our knowledge of individual children, their level of development and their interests, our highly-skilled practitioners plan activities and experiences to ensure that good or excellent progress is made by each child in reaching the early learning goals.

-Characteristics of effective learning are at the heart of how children learn.
+Characteristics of effective teaching and learning are at the heart of how children learn.
 In planning and guiding children's activities our practitioners reflect on the different ways that children learn and reflect these in their practice.
 The three characteristics of effective learning are:

 - Playing and Exploring - children investigate and experience things, and learn to 'have a go'

 - Active Learning - children concentrate and keep on trying if they encounter difficulties, and enjoy achievements

 - Creating and Thinking Critically - children have a develop their own ideas, make links between ideas and develop strategies for doing things

 Characteristics of effective learning focus on how the children learn, rather than what they learn, i.e. process over outcome.
 At St Vincent's Nursery, we ensure that our children receive the right support and encouragement so that they become creative and adventurous learners throughout their lives through providing safe, nurturing and enabling environment but without forgetting that children are individuals who bring their own needs, talents and histories to their way of learning.

 At St Vincent's Nursery, our practitioners support children's learning and development through 'in the moment' planning; they skilfully observe and wait for a moment in which they feel they can make a difference to a child's play and develop their learning further, through interacting to 'teach', rather than interacting to 'interfere'.
 These interactions, we believe, form the most significant teaching moments.